-A search application can improve the quality of the experience it delivers by interpreting the intended meaning of the user queries.
+A search application can improve the quality by interpreting the intended meaning of the user queries.
 Once the meaning is guessed, the query can be rewritten to one that will satisfy the user better than the raw query.
-Vespa includes a query rewriting language which makes it easy to use query rewriting to understand and act upon the semantics of queries.
+Vespa includes a query rewriting language which makes it easy to use query rewriting to understand and act upon the query semantics.

 - Query focusing: Decide a field to search for a term

 - Query enhancing: Add additional terms which improves the query

 - Stopwords: Remove terms which hurts recall or precision

 - Synonyms: Replace terms or phrases by others